AloySobek/ansible.role.libvirt/README.md

 Role Variables
 --------------

-state: may be installed or uninstalled
+state: may be installed or uninstalled (values: 'install' or 'uninstall')
-  - 'install'
-  - 'uninstall'
 storage_path: path where disk images will be created
 iso_path: path where downloaded isos will be stored